-The Royal College of Psychiatrists’ (the College) Centre for Quality Improvement (CCQI) run several projects (including quality improvement and accreditation networks and the Prescribing Observatory for Mental Health) which aim to improve the quality of care provided for people with mental health conditions and problems.
+The Royal College of Psychiatrists’ (the College) Centre for Quality Improvement (CCQI) runs several projects (including quality improvement and accreditation networks) which aim to improve the quality of care provided for people with mental health conditions and problems.

 The College is the data controller for the information you provide to us as part of a CCQI project.